First Nations Community Healthsource - Albuquerque New Mexico

 First Nations Community Healthsource - Albuquerque, NM

-First Nations Community Healthsource is a methadone and general addiction treatment center in Albuquerque, NM, situated at 5608 Zuni Road Se in the 87108 zip code.
-First Nations Community Healthsource specializes in suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration.
-Some of the treatment approaches used by First Nations Community Healthsource include brief intervention, trauma-related counseling and matrix Model.
-In addition, it provides substance use education, group counseling and vocational training and educational support.
+First Nations Community Healthsource is an addiction and methadone treatment center in Albuquerque, NM, situated at 5608 Zuni Road Se in the 87108 zip code.
+First Nations Community Healthsource specializes in naltrexone administration, methadone/buprenorphine for pain management and suboxone prescription.
+Some of the treatment approaches used by First Nations Community Healthsource include anger management, 12-step facilitation and brief intervention.
+In addition, it provides marital/couples counseling, group counseling and employment counseling or training.
 First Nations Community Healthsource caters its treatment program to women and men.

 Address: 5608 Zuni Road SE, Albuquerque, NM 87108